fetchai/agents-aea/docs/oef-ledger.md

 ## Open Economic Framework (OEF)

 The _Open Economic Framework_ (OEF) consists of protocols, languages and market mechanisms agents use to search and find each other, communicate with as well as trade with each other.
-As such the OEF defines the decentralised virtual environment that supplies and supports APIs for autonomous third-party software agents, also known as Autonomous Economic Agents (AEAs).
+As such the OEF defines the decentralized virtual environment that supplies and supports APIs for autonomous third-party software agents, also known as Autonomous Economic Agents (AEAs).

 !!! note
     The OEF is under development.
 Expect frequent changes.
 What follows is a description of the current implementation.